D-2000-99/Data-Science/sentiment analysis/README.md

 # Resorts - Data Analysis
 Data analysis project assessing the reviews of various resorts over time and location.

+Sentiment Analysis was done with the the BERT model using the Huggin Face library.
 <br>
 Total reviews:
 <br>